LCAV/easy-dsp/docs/docs/getting-started.md

 The IP address of the board must be specified in two files:

-* Line 1 of `js/main.js`;
+* Line 1 of `js/main.js`, the variable `boardIp`;
-* At the end of `base-program.py`.
+* At the beginning of `browserinterface.py`, the variable `bi_board_ip`.

 ### Launch

-1. You first have to launch the python daemon: `python code-server.py`;
+1. You first have to launch the Python daemon: `python code-server.py`;
 2. Then you just have to open the file `client.html` in your browser;
 3. Finally you can write code:
     - You can write code directly in the browser, where a basic example is provided;
-    - Or you can write a python script with your favorite editor and launch it like any python script:
+    - Or you can write a Python script with your favorite editor and launch it like any Python script:

             import browserinterface
             import time